Content level 2

 2-5 Probing Strategy - Tactile Sensors

 Number and Distribution of Probing Points, Probing Force and Speed, incl.
-Material Properties, Stylus Diameter, Special Styli, Scanning
+Material Properties, Stylus Diameter, Special Styli, Scanning, Appendix: Form measuring machines)

 2-6 Probing Strategy - Image Processing